-A Mac user might be familiar with the Trash Bin, which is designed for the temporary storage of recently deleted files on Mac.
-The first place you’ll look to recover accidentally deleted files on your Mac device is in the Trash.
+A Mac user might be familiar with the Trash Bin, designed to store recently deleted files on Mac temporarily.
+The first place you’ll look to recover accidentally deleted files on your Mac device is the Trash.

-Recovering deleted files from Trash on Mac is as simple as performing Recycle Bin recovery on Windows.
+Recovering deleted files from emptied Mac trash bin is as simple as performing Recycle Bin recovery on Windows.
 Whenever you delete a file on Mac, it is moved to the Trash.
-Therefore, this is the place from where you can restore your deleted data on Mac.
+Therefore, this is where you can restore your deleted data on a Mac.

-However, many users have a habit of emptying the Trash or permanently deleting files using the “Command + Option + Delete” keys.
-Using these keys wouldn’t save files to Trash and it leads to permanent deletion.
+However, many users habitually empty the Trash or permanently delete Mac trash files or use the “Command + Option + Delete” keys.
+Using these keys wouldn’t save files to Trash, leading to permanent deletion.

 Usually, you can admit to two scenarios when you’re trying to recover deleted files from Trash:

 - Recover deleted files from Trash on Mac.

 - Recover data from Emptied Trash.

 Caution: To successfully recover all deleted files from Trash, you must stop using your computer until you recover deleted files from Trash.